thephez/dash-docs/readme/Core Reference/P2P Network/Control Messages.md

 | 4        | nTweak       | uint32_t  | An arbitrary value to add to the seed value in the hash function used by the bloom filter.
 | 1        | nFlags       | uint8_t   | A set of flags that control how outpoints corresponding to a matched pubkey script are added to the filter.
 See the table in the Updating A Bloom Filter subsection below.

 The annotated hexdump below shows a `filterload` message.
 (The message header has been omitted.)
-For an example of how this payload was created, see the [filterload example][section creating a bloom filter].
+For an example of how this payload was created, see the [filterload example](core-example-p2p-network-creating-a-bloom-filter).

 ``` text
 02 .........
 Filter bytes: 2